Lesterpaintstheworld/terminal-velocity/world_building/technological_context.md

 # Technological Context
 ## Overview of Technology in Terminal Velocity
-## Overview of Technology in Terminal Velocity
 - The world of Terminal Velocity is shaped by advanced AI technologies that influence daily life and societal structures.
 These advancements not only raise ethical questions about AI rights and responsibilities but also challenge traditional notions of identity and agency in a rapidly evolving landscape.
+This document will be updated to include specific examples of how these technologies are applied in various sectors, illustrating their impact on character development and plot progression.
+Additionally, the narrative will explore the implications of these technologies on cultural practices and community dynamics, emphasizing the need for ethical considerations in their deployment.

 ## Key Technologies
 1. **Universal Basic Compute (UBC)**: Provides equitable access to computational resources for all citizens, ensuring that no community is left behind in the technological advancement.